Congressional District # 07

 On October 13, 1994, the AOC dated October 1993 was modified, adding non time-critical removal activities at Lagoon 1- characterization, evaluation, design and remediation of soil/wastes at Lagoon 1.
 The waste forge compound excavation from Lagoon 1 and the East Disposal site were completed in late 1996.
 EPA reviewed and approved an engineering evaluation/cost analysis (EE/CA) and provided oversight on the removal action for the installation of a soil vapor extraction (SVE) system to treat residual contamination in Lagoon 1.
 This system began operating in late summer 1997 and continues to operate.

-The final ROD for the site (operable Unit #3) was issued on May 15, 1996, which further addressed groundwater contamination impacting the Eau Claire Well Field.
-This involved installation of soil vapor extraction (SVE) at MRDS; removal of soils/wastes from drainage ditch and dry wells 2 and 5; continued operation of air stripper for Plumes 1 and 2; continued operation of pump and treat for Plumes 3 and 4; long term monitoring of Plume 5; surface water sampling in Lake Hallie; and institutional controls.
+EPA issued the final ROD for the site (Operable Unit #3) on May 15, 1996, which further addressed groundwater contamination impacting the Eau Claire Well Field.
+This involved installation of soil vapor extraction (SVE) at MRDS; removal of soils/wastes from drainage ditch and dry wells 2 and 5; continued operation of air stripper for Plumes 1 and 2; continued operation of pump and treat for Plumes 3 and 4; long term monitoring of Plume 5; surface water sampling in Lake Hallie; and placement of institutional controls on the properties.

 The prefinal remedial design (RD) for an on-site cap and SVE for the MRDS was submitted to EPA for review and approval in December 1997.
 Work began in spring 1998.
 This site will require long-term groundwater treatment, soil vapor extraction, groundwater monitoring, and cap maintenance.
 Although groundwater currently shows improvement at this time, the treatment will continue for the foreseeable future.